Sage222/sagedockhand/README.md

 ## About

+Fork of the awesome Dockhand.
+Trying to add proxmox monitoring.

 Dockhand is a modern, efficient Docker management application providing real-time container management, Compose stack orchestration, and multi-environment support.
 All in a lightweight, secure and privacy-focused package.

 ### Features